EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 a small file
 a large file
 ~~~
 `x` variables in an MRS represent "individuals" or "things in the world".
-So, we need to find which individuals from the world that, when put into `x`, make both the predications in `large(x), file(x)` be `true`.
+So, we need to find which are the individuals from the world that, when put into `x`, make both the predications in `large(x), file(x)` be `true`.

 While this is trivial to solve by looking at it, once the world contains a million objects we will need a more systematic approach.